pca2/pca2.github.io/_posts/2024-11-21-sleep-restriction-therapy.md

 If it was above 80%:
 - It's time to expand your time in bed by 15-30 minutes.
-- If your sleep schedule was previously in bed at 2am, out of bed at 7am, your new schedule can be in bed at 1:30am, out bed at 7am
+- If your sleep schedule was previously in bed at 2am, out of bed at 7am, your new schedule can be in bed at 1:30am, out of bed at 7am
 - When expanding your time in bed it's usually suggested you update your get in bed time and leave your get out of bed time consistent, but it's up to you.

-If it was below 80%
+If it was below 80%:
 - You may want to think about reducing your time in bed by 15 minutes
 - So instead of in bed at 2am, out of bed at 7am it would be in bed at 2:15am
 - Generally speaking it's not recommend you reduce your time in bed much below 4 hours